The Bankrate promise

 As you can see, supplemental coverage can be selected to fit your needs to an extent.
 If you want to cover situations beyond these, you may want to look into individual life insurance policies and riders.

 Considerations to make when buying supplemental life insurance

 If you decide you would like to purchase a supplemental life insurance policy, you’ll likely have to complete the process with your company’s human resources department.

 To decide how much supplemental coverage you need, you may want to talk with a licensed insurance agent.
-It can be helpful to note that many people multiply their existing salary by five or seven times to reach a coverage level that works for their dependents.
-Keep in mind the items your dependents will have to pay for after your death.
+It can be helpful to note that many people multiply their existing salary by five to eight times to reach a coverage level that works for their dependents.
+Keep in mind the financial obligations your dependents will be left with after your death.
 Do you have a mortgage?
 Do you plan on paying for college tuition?
 To reach a potential coverage amount, you can add up these costs and subtract a spouse’s salary or other assets.

 Before purchasing supplemental life insurance, decide whether you want your policy to be tied to your employer.
 In many cases, your company will terminate your coverage if you decide to take another job.
 If you want coverage for specific situations, such as terminal illness coverage or long-term care coverage, you may want to consider purchasing an individual plan with a rider or two.